 Type 2 Diabetes Basic Exercise Guide

-Physical activity is one of the essential parts of Type 2 diabetes management.
+Physical activity is one of the essential parts of type 2 diabetes management.
 It helps us prevent complications and reduces the risk factors of diabetes complications by strengthening the circulatory system.
-When performed regularly, exercise helps to prevent or delay a Type 2 diagnosis in people diagnosed with pre-diabetes.
-Dedicating time to perform moderate intensity exercises can help reduce your A1c.
+When performed regularly, exercise helps to prevent or delay a type 2 diagnosis in people diagnosed with pre-diabetes.
+Dedicating time to perform moderate-intensity exercises can help reduce your A1c.

-If you’re at risk or are living with Type 2 diabetes and want to become more active, this guide serves to help you break from the sedentary lifestyle and help you move more.
+If you’re at risk or are living with type 2 diabetes and want to become more active, this guide serves to help you break from the sedentary lifestyle and help you move more.

 Before Beginning a New Workout Regimen

-Also, when you’re at the doctor’s office, consider taking a stress test, which measures how your heart works during physical activity, how healthy your heart is, and if there any irregularities.
+Also, when you’re at the doctor’s office, consider taking a stress test, which measures how your heart works during physical activity, how healthy your heart is, and if there are any irregularities.
 If you have diabetes, a stress test may be conducted to check for coronary heart disease.

 You should consider taking a stress test if: